 Their crown jewels, however, are the 24/7 live chat and email.
 With the former, you can get an answer in minutes.
 The customer support agents that I have been assigned were helpful and knowledgeable.
 If your issue is a bit too complex to solve via chat, they'll get back to you via email.
 Still, they responded within a few hours, which is great.

-Overall, NordVPN's customer support is good.
+Overall, NordVPN's customer support is very good.
 You can even contact their support agents via live chat even without registration.
 The accessibility and quality of provided assistance are the top qualities of this VPN service.

 Is NordVPN any good and worth getting?

-You are getting a great deal of value in terms of connection usability options, and other features.
+You are getting a great deal of value in terms of VPN functionality.
 Windows and Android users will be getting the best clients.
 Still, Apple users also get a bunch of nice additions.
 No matter which platform you're using, your device won't feel left out.

 I wholeheartedly recommend this VPN service.
 No matter why you need a VPN, you can be sure that NordVPN will deliver.